 The Orthopaedic Network has evolved from an informal network that has been functioning for a number of years.
 This involved Oxford, Southampton and a number of District General Hospitals (DGHs) in the Thames Valley region including, Northampton, Milton Keynes, Stoke Mandeville, Wexham Park, Reading, Swindon and Cheltenham.
 Surgeons meet 2-3 times per year to discuss challenging clinical cases, listen to lectures and exchange ideas.
-This network in now formalised under the umbrella of the Oxford and Southampton Children’s Hospitals Network, CHN.
-The last two network meetings, one at Southampton and one in Oxford, were very well attended, stimulating and helpful.
+This network is now formalised under the umbrella of the Oxford and Southampton Children’s Hospitals Network, (CHN).
+Network meetings are well attended, stimulating and helpful.
 The hope is that Wessex DGH’s will become more involved as the Network develops.

 CNN films at Oxford Gait Lab